 Her interest in National Scenic and Historic Trails has led to her involvement in helping to develop and maintain the Bitterroot Trail, which happens to parallel and follow the routes of the Lewis and Clark and Nez Perce National Historic Trails as well as the Ice Age Floods National Geologic Trail.

 Board Member: Curtis Bunton III - Darby

-Board Member: Vacancy - please contact us for information if you are interested in becoming a member of the Board of Directors of the Bitterroot Trail Preservation Alliance
+Board Member: 3 Vacancies for 2020 - please contact us for information if you are interested in becoming a member of the Board of Directors of the Bitterroot Trail Preservation Alliance.